I Tried 5 Text to CAD AI Tools for Faster Drafting: Here’s What Worked

 1. Zoo: Best for Text-to-CAD Prototyping for Mechanical Components

-• Uses a unique Design API to analyze data and generate CAD files
+• Uses a Design API to generate CAD files

-• Quickly creates components to test fit and function
+• Quickly creates components for fit and function testing

 • Outputs B-Rep STEP files (not meshes)

-• Some prompts can fail or produce inaccurate geometry depending on clarity
+• Unclear prompts can lead to errors or inaccurate geometry

-When I input detailed prompts such as “a 10 cm diameter helical gear with 20 teeth,” Zoo generated accurate models suitable for further editing and manufacturing.
-The tool excels when provided with specific geometric details, producing high-quality B-Rep models ideal for mechanical prototyping.
+When I input detailed prompts such as “a 10 cm diameter helical gear with 20 teeth,” Zoo generated an accurate, editable model in seconds.

-However, vague prompts like “design a car wheel for a 4wd” resulted in less accurate outputs, highlighting the importance of detailed input.
+However, vague prompts like “design a car wheel for a 4wd” resulted in less accurate outputs.

 Zoo text-to-CAD dashboard